advancedresearch/advancedresearch.github.io/blog/2022-10-01-prop-release-v0.26.md

 [Prop v0.26](https://crates.io/crates/prop) is released!

+Prop is a library for Propositional Logic with types in Rust.

 I want to explain a little about this release, as it reaches a new milestone in the research on foundation of [Path Semantics](https://github.com/advancedresearch/path_semantics).